Mandaluyong: Shopping centers

 These super-regional supermalls each have over a hundred local and international stores and are anchored by at least one department store and supermarket or hypermarket.
 They are the largest malls in Metro Manila which feature not just stores but also such attractions as movie theaters, rides, skating rinks, bowling alleys and other recreational facilities.
 Each provides thousands of automobile parking spaces and are located mostly near rail stations and established business districts within the metropolis.
 These malls serve not only the Metro Manila and Greater Manila Area residents, but also local and foreign tourists.
-Among the malls in the city are Shangri-La Plaza and SM Megamall.
+Among the malls in the city are Shangri-La Plaza, SM Megamall, The Podium, St. Francis Square, Starmall EDSA-Shaw, SM Cherry Shaw, The Marketplace Shopping Mall (the site of the Mandaluyong Public Market), Shaw Center Mall, four strip malls at the Greenfield District, and pocket malls at residential condominiums.

+The city is also home to Puregold Shaw, the supermarket chain's inaugural branch that opened in 1998.